scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 8 AP
 - **Range:** 10
 - **Duration:** instant
-- **Damage Type:** Psychic
+- **Damage Type:** psychic

 Can only be cast against a creature that can look into your eyes.
 You make a telepathic link to the target, using your will to shatter their mind.
-The target makes an Intelligence save against your spellcasting.
+The target makes an intelligence save against your spellcasting.
 On fail, roll a wound die for every remaining success and critical from your spellcasting roll.
 If you deal at least 1 damage the target is dazed for the next minute.

 Add a normal die to the spellcasting roll for every level above 5th.